sharetribe/flex-docs/src/docs/introduction/getting-started-with-flex-cli/index.md

 In this tutorial, we installed Sharetribe CLI, logged in using an API key and tried some example commands.
-In addition, we familiarized ourselves with the `help` command that is the main source of documentation for the Flex CLI.
+In addition, we familiarized ourselves with the `help` command that is the main source of documentation for the Sharetribe CLI.
 We also learned how to disable and enable the listing approval functionality for our marketplace.

 Now that we know how to list processes, the next this is to